keijiro/Rcam2/README.md

 <!--4567890123456789012345678901234567890123456789012345678901234567890123456-->

-Rcam2 is my second attempt at making a real-time volumetric/AR VFX system with [Unity] (the first attempt is [Rcam]).
+**Rcam2** is my second attempt at a real-time volumetric AR VFX system with [Unity] (the first attempt is [Rcam]).
 This time I used iPad Pro with a LiDAR scanner.

 [Unity]: https://unity.com/
 [Rcam]: https://github.com/keijiro/Rcam

-Rcam2 uses an iPad device as a remote camera/controller for the visualizer running on a desktop computer.
-It uses [NDI] to send a video stream and metadata (camera position, control data, etc.), so it doesn't require special hardware but only a network connection.
+The Rcam2 system consists of two software components: **RcamController** and **RcamVisualizer**.
+RcamController runs on an iPad device and sends a video stream and metadata (camera position, control data, etc.) to RcamVisualizer, which runs on a desktop computer and renders VFX.
+It uses [NDI] to communicate between these two components, so it doesn't require any special hardware but only a network connection

 [NDI]: https://www.ndi.tv/

 I used Rcam2 in a [Boiler Room] stream on 24th September 2020.
-You can see the [recorded video] on YouTube.
+You can watch the [recorded video] on YouTube.

 [Boiler Room]: https://boilerroom.tv/
 [recorded video]: https://youtu.be/ANVNNxid2to